 |1.||File the Free Application for Federal Student Aid (FAFSA)

-All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA) by November 15, 2016, or within 10 days of your acceptance.
-You can apply online at www.fafsa.ed.gov.
+All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA) by November 15, 2017, or within 10 days of your acceptance.

 What you will need in order to file your FAFSA:

 All New York State residents should complete the FAFSA in order to be eligible for the Tuition Assistance Program (TAP).
-On the confirmation page of the FAFSA, New York State residents will have the option to link their FAFSA information directly to HESC to apply for TAP.
-Alternatively, the NYS TAP application may be completed at www.hesc.ny.gov.
+On the confirmation page of the FAFSA, New York State residents will have the option to link their FAFSA information directly to New York State Higher Education Services Corporation (HESC) to apply for TAP.
+Alternatively, the TAP application may be completed at the HESC website.

 |3.||Once the FAFSA is received and students are packaged with aid for the upcoming academic year, a Financial Aid award package is mailed to the student.